Espanola, Ontario: Ice hockey

 Espanola has had four Junior A hockey teams throughout the town's history.
 The first was the Espanola Screaming Eagles which were founded in 1962 in the Northern Ontario Junior Hockey Association and won the league title the same year.
 The team moved to the Northern Ontario Junior Hockey League in 1972 when the NOJHA disbanded and stayed there until 2003 when the team relocated to Sault Ste.
 Marie, Michigan where they are now known as the Soo Eagles in the same league.

 The town's second team was the Espanola Kings which were founded in 2007 in the Greater Metro Junior A Hockey League.
 However, the team only lasted two season before folding after the 2008-2009 season.

 The third team was the Espanola Rivermen which were founded in 2013 in the NOJHL.
 However, the team lasted one season in the league before relocating to the newly formed Canadian International Hockey League.
 The team folded in 2015 after the league disbanded after one season.

-The fourth team is the Espanola Express which were founded in 2015 in the NOJHL.
+The fourth team is the Espanola Paper Kings which were founded in 2015 in the NOJHL.
 The team is still active in the league today.